Federal Financial Aid

 Aggregate Loan Limits

 |Dependent Undergraduate**||$31,000 (Subsidized aggregate limit may not exceed $23,000)|

 |Independent Undergraduate**||$57,700 (Subsidized aggregate limit may not exceed $23,000)|

 *If you are a dependent student who has a current PLUS loan denial on file with our office, you may be eligible to borrow an additional $4000 in an unsubsidized loan.

 **As an undergraduate student, the maximum loan amount you may borrow may need to be prorated in certain circumstances.
 For example, loans must be prorated if you, the borrower, are enrolled in an eligible program of study that is shorter than a full academic year, or when a you are enrolled in a program that is one academic year or more but you remain for a period of study that is shorter than a full academic year.
 A Financial Aid Counselor will notify you if your loan must be prorated.

-Carroll provides you with information on eligibility requirements, conditions for loosing benefits and regaining lost benefits.
+Carroll provides you with information on eligibility requirements, conditions for losing benefits and regaining lost benefits.
 This information is communicated in:

 The information is provided at multiple points, including:

 - During grace period

 - During repayment (including deferment and forbearance periods)